 Calling for Help

 Whether your child has type 1 or type 2 diabetes, the diabetes management plan provides instructions about what to do when your child is sick, hurt, or having a diabetes problem.
-Who you'll call for help will depend on a variety of factors, like the symptoms and severity of the problem.
+Who you'll call for help will depend on a variety of things, like the symptoms and their severity.

 For most medical problems, you should first call your child's primary care doctor, such as a pediatrician or family doctor.
 Whether you need to ask a question or make an appointment, the doctor can advise you.